 - Location: North Rotterdam

-- Pros: Rotterdam is the only airport other than Schiphol that's located in the Randstad, the urban heart of the Netherlands; cheap flights; not as crowded as Schiphol
+- Pros: Rotterdam is the only airport other than Schiphol that's located in the Randstad, the urban heart of the Netherlands.
+It has cheap flights and is not as crowded as Schiphol.

 - Cons: Only a limited number of airlines serve Rotterdam The Hague Airport